MEMBERS-ONLY FACT SHEET

 A new subpanel can be installed with new loads and/or moving old loads.
 The new solar and storage is installed on the new subpanel, and includes a PCS to ensure power is never flowing from the subpanel to the main service panel for more than two seconds.
 The new capacity feeds only the loads on the new subpanel.
 Power can flow from the grid to charge the new battery or feed the loads on the subpanel, but power cannot flow in the opposite direction.
 The new circuit is effectively load only from the utility perspective, although they are still requiring customers to submit interconnection applications.

 This configuration requires the work and expense of installing a new subpanel, but it does not require UL 3141 certification.
-It would only require UL 1741 PCS CRD for Rule 21 Option 8 (max open loop response time < 2 seconds, time to steady state < 10 seconds).
+It would only require UL 1741 PCS CRD for Rule 21 Option 8 - in other words, on the CEC PCS list, the equipment must have:

 [1] In a separate use case for installing solar plus storage that exports under NEM/NBT, a PCS can be installed on the battery only, with an open loop response time of 10 seconds.
 See CALSSA fact sheet on NEM/NBT Paired Storage.